What is FMEA?

 The IATF16949 FMEA layout

 When assessing potential risks in a process it is useful to document the information in a structured FMEA format.
-The IATF16949 format is widely used and an example is shown in the following graph;
+The IATF16949 format from the Automotive Industry is widely used and an example is shown in the following graph;

 FMEA data entry screen